Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ## Data Centers

-MAP will be hosted on Microsoft's Azure platform, in the North Central US region.
-Backups will be performed to the South Central US region when possible.
+MAP will be hosted on Microsoft's Azure platform, in the Central US region (Iowa).
+Backups will be performed to the East US 2 region (Virginia) when possible.

 ## Azure Products Used